JakubNei/mcs-ICodeCompiler/README.md

 ## Why am I releasing this here
 * I had this laying around for about 3 months.
 * I see others doing ugly workarounds.
-(I think Cities: Skylines had a complete ~300mb Mono in their release just so they can compile C# code during runtime ?)
 * I never properly tested it.

 ## Future work